2153986731/the_secret_latitude/README.md

 G: The percentage of Club OS users at Orange Theory that are female.

 H: On December 5th, 2013, Aaron sent Loria an email.
-He wanted to what she ate over the past how many days?
+He wanted to know what she ate over the past how many days?

 The latitude (L) is = [A,(D%(E+1)),B*H,CEILING((C-G)/F)*H]